-10.11 Sensitivity Analysis
+10.12 Sensitivity Analysis

-The coding for sensitivity analysis is concentrated within the sensitivity.c subroutine.
+The coding for sensitivity analysis is concentrated within the sensi_coor.c (coordinates as design variables) and sensi_orien.c (orientation as design variables) subroutines.
 The design responses and the parameters describing them are stored in a character81 field objectset(5,nobject), where nobject is the number of design responses.